-9. LIQUIDITY
+7. LIQUIDITY

-At June 30, 2020, the Organization has \$114,269 available to meet needs for general expenditures consisting of cash and cash equivalents of \$80,826 (total cash and cash equivalents of \$85,009 less donor restricted cash of \$4,183) and investments of \$33,443.
+At June 30, 2023, the Organization has \$197,231 available to meet needs for general expenditures consisting of cash and cash equivalents of \$150,411 and investments of \$46,820.
 None of the financial assets are subject to donor or other contractual restrictions.
-Accordingly all such funds are available to meet the cash needs of the Organization in the next twelve months.
+Accordingly, all such funds are available to meet the cash needs of the Organization in the next twelve months.

 The Organization manages its liquidity by developing and adopting annual operating budgets that provide sufficient funds for general expenditures in meeting its liabilities and other obligations as they become due.
-In addition, excess funds not needed for operations are invested in an interest bearing money market account.
+In addition, excess funds not needed for operations are invested in an interest-bearing money market account.